NetaAviv/final-project-eks/README.md

-# Neta's-Project: WordPress Deployment on Kubernetes
+# Neta's Project: WordPress Deployment on Kubernetes

 This repository contains Kubernetes manifests for deploying a WordPress application with a MariaDB database on an AWS EKS cluster.